This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Add it to eggs.
 I like to serve it as a topping on fried or scrambled eggs.
 It adds so much flavor!

-• Pasta.
+• Toss it with pasta.
 This is the obvious choice, and for good reason.
-It’s a delicious pasta sauce, especially with sauteed veggies added into the mix.
-Try my Pesto Pasta Salad for a chilled variation.
+It’s a delicious pasta sauce, especially with sauteed cherry tomatoes and red onion.

 • Grilled Cheese Sandwich.
 If you haven’t tried adding pesto to your grilled cheese, you’re missing out.
-It’s my favorite.
+It’s my favorite combo.

 • Add it to a wrap.
 This would be a delicious spread for a veggie wrap during the week.

 • Use it on Mediterranean Bowls.
-A dollop of pesto and a dollop of hummus are the perfect combination on a quinoa lunch bowl.
+A dollop of pesto and hummus is the perfect combination on a quinoa bowl with veggies and chickpeas.

 • Serve it on pizza.
 This is a tasty alternative to red sauce, or try adding a few spoonfuls of pesto on top to boost the flavor of your next pizza night.
 My Almond Flour Pizza Crust or Cauliflower Pizza Crust are two favorites.